-Central annually leases the land within the Clear Creek Wildlife Management Area (6,244 acres at the west end of the lake) to NGPC for $1 an acre.
+Central annually leases the land within the Clear Creek Wildlife Management Area (6,244 acres at the west end of the lake) to NGPC.
 The WMA is visited by thousands of waterfowl, shorebirds and sandhill cranes and is home to a variety of game animals.
 Hunters seek white-tailed and mule deer, wild turkey, ducks, geese, pheasant, quail, grouse, rabbits and squirrels within the WMA’s boundaries.

 Lake McConaughy has gained a reputation as an excellent spot for nature lovers and bird watchers.
 More than 300 different species of birds have been spotted on and around the lake.
 The birds are attracted by a diverse habitats that appeal to many varied species.